jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 require('node-libs-react-native/globals');
 ```

-Now we are going to add the source code to App.js, that is the main component in this project:
+Now we are going to add the source code to App.js, that is the main component in this project.
+This file was automatically created when we generated the project folder with the ```react-native init``` command.

 ```
 /**